 Employee management is a critical component of overall business management.
 The human resource department is responsible for the management, satisfaction, and motivation of employees.
-Any issues that employee’s faces are handled by the HR.
+Any issues that employees face are handled by HR.
 Similarly, if there are complaints about an employee’s behavior, they are also officially the responsibility of HR.

-Often there are some instances that may be defined as misconduct.
-Such instances need to be dealt with strictly in order to maintain a healthy and respectful environment within an organization.
-Often if an employee exhibits a series of misconducts, they are issued a warning letter which could lead to disciplinary action, suspension or even termination.
+Often some instances may be defined as misconduct.
+Such instances need to be dealt with strictly to maintain a healthy and respectful environment within an organization.
+Often if an employee exhibits a series of misconducts, they are issued a warning letter which could lead to disciplinary action, suspension, or even termination.
 A warning letter is issued so that the due process of giving an employee a chance to remedy his/her behavior is completed.
 Thus when disciplinary action is taken against an employee, he/she cannot say that they had not been warned.

 Misconduct has quite a broad definition.
-It can be in terms of ethical, moral or behavioral aspect.
-Misconducts can be minor and also serious.
+It can be in terms of ethical, moral, or behavioral aspects.
+Misconduct can be minor and also serious.
 Minor misconducts might be overlooked frequently; however serious misconducts cannot and should not be easily let go.
-Here is a list of behavior that constitutes as misconduct in any professional setting:
+Here is a list of behaviors that constitute misconduct in any professional setting:

-• Lying incessantly so as to disrupt office environment
+- Lying incessantly to disrupt the office environment

-• Any other conduct that causes damage to health and safety of individual him/herself or co-workers
+- Any other conduct that causes damage to the health and safety of the individual him/herself or co-workers

 At least one warning must be given to the employee for misconduct.
 Being late to work, missing a deadline or meeting, or making unintentional errors are not counted as misconduct.